Sereg20/Task_Center/SCC_config/2 Mapping/README.md

 - Choose **Use Internal Host** as Host in request Header
 - Click **Finish** button

-As a result mapping to your SAp S4HANA On-Premise system was added
+As a result, mapping to your SAp S4HANA On-Premise system was added

 ![mapping](./Images/1.3.2.png "mapping")